MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Get-MgUserDefaultCalendar.md

 ## SYNOPSIS
 Get the properties and relationships of a calendar object.
-The calendar can be one for a user, \nor the default calendar of a Microsoft 365 group.
+The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
 There are two scenarios where an app can get another user's calendar: This API is available in the following national cloud deployments.

 ## SYNTAX